gvwilson/teachtogether.tech/en-md/architecture/index.md

 One of the challenges in educational research is that what we mean by "learning" turns out to be complicated once you look beyond the standardized Western classroom.
-Two specific perspectives from <span g="g:educational-psychology">educational psychology</span> have influenced this book.
+Two specific perspectives from <span g="educational-psychology">educational psychology</span> have influenced this book.
-The one we have used so far is <span g="g:cognitivism">cognitivism</span>, which focuses on things like pattern recognition, memory formation, and recall.
+The one we have used so far is <span g="cognitivism">cognitivism</span>, which focuses on things like pattern recognition, memory formation, and recall.
 It is good at answering low-level questions, but generally ignores larger issues like,
 "What do we mean by `learning'?" and, "Who gets to decide?"
-The other is <span g="g:situated-learning">situated learning</span>,
+The other is <span g="situated-learning">situated learning</span>,
 which focuses on bringing people into a community and recognizes that teaching and learning are always rooted in who we are and who we aspire to be.